eliasdphiri/physics-of-ai/05-chapter-3.md

     * **Benefit:** If it hits a small bump or pothole, its momentum carries it through.
 It doesn't stop immediately when the slope flattens.

 3.  **Adam (Adaptive Moment Estimation)**
     * This is the standard for modern Deep Learning.
-It is like a smart rover with individual suspension for each wheel.
+It is like a smart rover with independent suspension for each wheel.
     * **Physics:** It adapts the friction (learning rate) for each dimension individually based on how fast it is moving.
     * **Benefit:** Extremely efficient at navigating complex, warping landscapes.